Florida School for Boys: Exhumations and identifications

 Exhumations began on August 31, 2013.
 According to Robert Straley, a spokesman for the White House Boys:

 [T]he school segregated white and black inmates and...remains are located where black inmates were held.
 He suspects there is another white cemetery that hasn't been discovered.
 "I think that there are at least 100 more bodies up there", he said.
 "At some point they are going to find more bodies, I'm dead certain of that.
 There has to be a white graveyard on the white side."

 Bones, teeth, and artifacts from grave sites were sent to the University of North Texas Health Science Center for DNA testing.
-In January 2014, the University of South Florida announced that excavations have yielded remains of 55 bodies, almost twice the number documented in official records.
+In January 2014, Kimmerle announced that excavations had yielded remains of 55 bodies, almost twice the number documented in official records.

 By September 26, 2014, the remains of three boys, George Owen Smith (reported missing since 1940), Thomas Varnadoe (reportedly died of pneumonia in 1934), and Earl Wilson (died in 1944), had been identified.

-In January 2016, the USF team issued their final report.
-They had made a total of seven DNA matches and 14 presumptive identifications from the 51 remains found at the site.
+In January 2016, the USF team issued its final report.
+The team had made a total of seven DNA matches and 14 presumptive identifications from the 51 remains found at the site.
 A total of 55 burials were identified, but only 13 were made within the cemetery grounds, and "the rest of the graves were outside... in the woods, including under a roadway, brush, and a large mulberry tree."
 While they had documented 98 deaths at the site, they were unable to identify any more burials on the grounds.
 Some bodies may have been sent home to students' families.
 The USF team will continue to work with other organizations and families on DNA and other means of identification of the remains that were found.
 They created computer facial approximations from remains to help with identification.
 A number of families, including the Glen Varnadoe family, have filed requests to have the remains of their children or relatives repatriated.

-In late March 2019, an additional 27 "possible" graves were identified during a pollution clean-up on the Dozier site.
+In late March 2019, an additional 27 possible graves were identified during a pollution clean-up on the Dozier site.
 Florida Governor Ron DeSantis directed state agencies to work with Jackson County officials to "develop a path forward".

-In mid-July 2019, University of South Florida forensic anthropologist Dr. Erin Kimmerle was going to return to investigate if anomalies discovered were, in fact, more graves.

 State response

-In March 2014, Governor Rick Scott signed a bill authorizing up to $7500 per burial for those families who wanted to reinter the remains of relatives identified in unmarked graves at the Florida School for Boys.
+In March 2014, Governor Rick Scott signed a bill authorizing up to $7,500 per burial for those families who wanted to reinter the remains of relatives identified in unmarked graves at the Florida School for Boys.
 This followed the University of South Florida's report in January, which said they had been able to make matches of 21 sets of remains to known families.
-In addition, the bill proposes creating a task force to establish a memorial, "as well as deciding how to handle the remains of bodies that have yet to be identified or claimed by families."
+In addition, the bill created a task force to establish a memorial, "as well as deciding how to handle the remains of bodies that have yet to be identified or claimed by families."